WebbyLab/ansible-role-sources/README.md

     sources_git_pem:  files/git.pem
     sources_target_dir: ~/web-app
     sources_force: no
-    sources_notify: ""
+    sources_register: ""

 sources_version - git branch/tag/commit
 sources_git_pem - path to private key to get access to your git repo through ssh.
-By default it fill search file "git.pem" sources_notify - handler name that will be called on sources change
+By default it fill search file "git.pem" sources_register - variable name for the repo update result.
+You can check if the repo was updated

 Example Playbook
 ----------------